 Additionally, REITs typically offer greater liquidity compared to direct property ownership.
 While real estate can take time to sell, OP units can be converted into more liquid REIT shares.
 The act of converting OP units into REIT shares triggers the deferred tax liability to be due.
 As such, investors typically do not convert OP units into shares until they either intend to sell the shares or once they recognize a step-up in basis.
 In public REITs, shares can be bought and sold on a continuous basis, providing even greater flexibility.

 Not all properties are candidates for a direct 721 Exchange.
 Typically, a property must be institutional grade, meaning the property is of sufficient size and quality to attract large domestic or international investors.
-Common examples of institutional-grade properties include:
+Common examples of institutional-grade properties include large class A multifamily complexes, net lease retail buildings, industrial facilities and distribution centers, and various other types of higher-value commercial real estate.

 However, sub-institutional real estate owners who do not own institutional-grade properties can still participate in a 721 Exchange via a Delaware Statutory Trust (DST).
 Utilizing a 1031 Exchange, they can invest in a DST that holds institutional-grade properties specifically intended to participate in an UpREIT exit.
 The fractional ownership of a DST opens the door to a future 721 Exchange when the REIT acquires the DST property.